opendatasoft/ods-documentation/source/customizing_look_and_feel/07_designing_responsive_portal/responsive.rst

 ~~~~~~~~~~~~~~

 Implementing this behaviour usually means resorting heavily to *media queries*, that is CSS rules applied only for a
 given screen width.
-To facilitate this work, OpenDataSoft's provides a handy directive called ``ods-responsive-menu``
+To facilitate this work, Opendatasoft's provides a handy directive called ``ods-responsive-menu``
 that you should use within the header as follow.

 .. code-block:: html